ivotron/popper2-paper/paper.md

 ![DOT diagram of a Popper workflow DAG](./figures/wf.pdf){#fig:casestudy}

-### **SLURM**
+### **Slurm**

-SLURM is an open-source cluster resource management and job scheduling system developed by LLNL (Lawrence Livermore National Laboratory) for Linux clusters ranging from a few nodes to thousands of nodes.
+Slurm is an open-source cluster resource management and job scheduling system developed by LLNL (Lawrence Livermore National Laboratory) for Linux clusters ranging from a few nodes to thousands of nodes.
 It is simple, scalable, portable, fault-tolerant, secure, and interconnect agnostic.
 It is used as a workload manager by almost 60% of the world's top 500 supercomputers [@ibrahim2017algorithms].
-SLURM provides a plugin-based mechanism for simplifying its use across different computing infrastructures.
+Slurm provides a plugin-based mechanism for simplifying its use across different computing infrastructures.
 It enables both exclusive and non-exclusive allocation of resources like compute nodes to the users.
 It provides a framework for starting, executing, and monitoring parallel jobs on a set of allocated nodes and arbitrate conflicting requests for resources by managing a queue of pending work.
-SLURM runs as a daemon in the compute nodes and also provides an easy to use CLI interface.
+Slurm runs as a daemon in the compute nodes and also provides an easy to use CLI interface.

 ### **Kubernetes**